adrianmota/learning-notes/html.md

 Note: All the HTML elements are not case sensitive, this means that it's the same writing \<title\>, \<Title\> or \<TITLE\>, but the recommendation is to write HTML in lower case.

-Let's take a look to a basic HTML page:
+Let's take a look at a basic HTML page:
 ```html
 <!DOCTYPE html>
 <html>